 When we got back to the camp, our camels were ready to go.
 We went parallel to the chain of sand dunes and headed toward another chain of dunes, called Bogarne.
 The terrain was the same infinite flat field, stretching between mountains and dunes.
 Hiking the sand dunes would have been difficult both for us and for the camels.
 Therefore, we preferred the hard and rocky terrain, more easy to cross, but terribly monotonous and tiresome.

 We rode the camels until noon when we stopped for lunch in the shade of a tree in Oued Laatche.
 It was really hot.
 As soon as we stopped, all the flies started to buzz us.
 Other small caravans stopped for lunch under other trees in the area.
 We had rice with lentils and pomegranate, then waited for the heat wave to pass.
-Some wild donkeys roared around and happily enjoyed our food leftovers as well.
+Some wild donkeys roared around and happily enjoyed our food leftovers.

 The fourth day of the camel desert trek

 Short Description.
 We left the Bogarne Dunes and set off on a flat, endless route.
 After lunch, a Berber wearing a long turban rescued us with a jeep from Ouad Naeme.
-He gave us a ride to M’Hamid border town, where we stayed overnight in a camping with earth huts.
+He gave us a ride to M’Hamid border town, where we stayed overnight in a camping with mud-brick huts.

 The camels walked sluggishly but had a constant rhythm.
 The sun shone right above our heads.
 The heat was unbearable and nothing was good enough: the effort to walk was too big, while if I had ridden a camel, the sun would have burned me too much.
 Eventually, we reached Ouad Naeme, a flat area with rocks, small dunes, and a few trees.
 Nothing else.
 A herd of hundreds of wild camels crossed at the horizon, while a sandstorm was about to start out of the blue.
-We quickly ate a vegetable salad, adorned nevertheless with oranges, and sheltered ourselves from the sandstorm while we were waiting for the jeep from M’Hamid.
+We quickly ate a vegetable salad, adorned with oranges, and sheltered ourselves from the sandstorm while we were waiting for the jeep from M’Hamid.

 We waited for the jeep for quite a while.
 We were located on one of the numberless roads which intersected each other in the desert, without real landmarks – just in the shade of an acacia tree, like many others at the horizon.
 The technical gadgets were not very precise in the desert.
 Nevertheless, at any given moment, a young man wearing a long turban wrapped around his head appeared from a cloud of sand and greeted us as he got off a dilapidated jeep.

 We quickly loaded our luggage in the jeep and released the camels from the heavy burden.
 Lahssen would walk with the camels for another 10 kilometers, while we would go by jeep to the border town of M’Hamid Lghzlan.
 We spent the night in a camping ground, which had a restaurant set up in a Berber tent and earth huts scattered among high palm trees.
 The showers were the blessing of the evening, although the water was cold.
-Equally, the last tajine with many vegetables and chicken was a blessing too after such a long walking day.
+Equally, the last tajine with many vegetables and chicken was a blessing too after a long walking day.